Growth of structure in interacting vacuum cosmologies: Growth of structure

 \subsubsection{Relativistic Eulerian density contrast}

 In the absence of an interaction between dark energy and dark matter, the continuity equation ($\ref{con}$) and Raychaudhuri equation ($\ref{es}$) in the synchronous comoving gauge are formally identical to the corresponding equations for the fluid dynamics in Newtonian gravity in Lagrangian coordinates, i.e., comoving with the matter \cite{Bruni}.
-The relativistic second-order solution to this system of equations is thus identical to the Newtonian solution, but the relativistic solution (\ref{secon}) has a characteristic initial condition (the specific choice for the second order homogeneous solution) set by the non-linear initial relativistic constraints.
+The general solution to these second-order evolution equations is thus identical to the Newtonian solution, but the relativistic solution (\ref{secon}) has a characteristic initial condition (the specific choice for the second order homogeneous solution) set by the non-linear initial relativistic constraints.

 To compare our general solution (\ref{secon}) with the standard second-order solution for the density contrast in Newtonian theory, for example, we will also transform from the comoving (Lagrangian) frame to an Eulerian frame where the matter moves with respect to ``fixed'' spatial coordinates.
 The perturbed scalar expansion (\ref{cd}) is corresponds to the divergence of the matter 3-velocity in this frame, $\vartheta\equiv \nabla^2 v$.
 In relativistic perturbation theory this Eulerian frame is usually referred to as the total-matter gauge \cite{Malik:2003mv,Bertacca:2015mca}.
 Although the first-order density perturbation is invariant under a change of spatial gauge, at second order the density contrast transforms to \cite{Bruni,Bertacca:2015mca}